stefangeyer/django-steam-openid-example/README.md

 ## Pipeline

-The pipeline was updated to make sure the steam backend works best.
+This application extends the social auth pipeline to make sure the steam backend works best.
 All changes to the pipeline can be viewed in the file `social_auth/pipeline.py`

 - **user_exists**
-  This function checks if a user with the retrieved uid already exists and passes the user object down the pipeline if true.
+  Checks if a user with the retrieved uid already exists and passes the user object down the pipeline if true.
 - **user_details**
-  This function replaces the related function provided by the library and updates the user with the user data retrieved from the steam Web-API
+  Replaces the corresponding function provided by the library and updates the user with the user data retrieved from the steam Web-API

 ## Models

-WIP
+In order to properly store the received information, a custom auth user model was created which identifies users by their Steam id and also stores additional information like the display name on the player's profile and the links referring to the player's profile picture.

 ## Settings

-WIP
+The settings for python-social-auth are collected at the bottom of `steam_openid/settings.py`.